thir13en/java-training/docs/list-types.md

 List is a `java` interface that is implemented by many casses.

+### The List Interface
+All List listed in this section extend from the List interface.

 ### Array
 Arrays inherit from the `List` object.
 Plain arrays **can only store primitive types**.